How Often Should Men Cut Their Hair? Ultimate Guide

 Buzz Cuts and Fades

-These cuts need the most care.
-A fade or buzz quickly loses its sharp edges, usually in 1 to 3 weeks.
+These harcuts need the most care.
+A fade and buzz quickly lose its sharp edges, usually in 1 to 3 weeks.

-Plan on going to the salon or using clippers at home to keep that crisp, fresh look.
+So, you can plan on going to the salon and maybe use clippers at home to keep that crisp, fresh look.

 Short Scissor Cuts

-Crew cuts, crops, and short side sections usually stay in shape for a little longer.
+Crew cuts, crops, and short side sections usually stay in shape for a bit long.

 The sides start to grow out in around four to six weeks, and the style may look bigger than you want.

-A monthly appointment is all you need to maintain it clean without it getting too long.
+So, if you have scissor cuts then you should take monthly appointment to maintain it clean without it getting too long.

 Medium-Length Styles

-If your hair is 2 to 4 inches long on top, it can stay balanced for 6 to 8 weeks.
+If your hair is 2 to 4 inches long on top, then they it can stay balanced for about 6 to 8 weeks.

 Long Hair and Man Buns

-In three to four weeks, it can obscure your eyes or rest unevenly on your forehead.
+Most people think fringe grow slowly but they grow fast.
+In three to four weeks, it can obscure your eyes and rest uneven on your forehead.

-Even if you don’t need a full haircut, stopping by for a short bang trim will keep your style in
+Even if you don’t need a full haircut, you still have to stop by for a short bang trim to keep your style in

 How Often to Cut Hair When Growing It Out?

-If you want to grow your hair longer, not going to the barber at all isn’t the best idea.
+If you want to grow your hair long, not going to the barber at all is not the best idea.

-Every 10 to 12 weeks, you should ask for a “dusting,” which means taking off only a quarter to half an inch.
+Every 10 to 12 weeks, you should ask for a “dusting,” which means your have to take off only a quarter to half an inch.

-This maintains the ends firm without making the hair shorter.
+This will maintain the ends firm without making the hair shorter.

-It also helps your hair grow evenly, so instead of looking messy during the uncomfortable stages, it looks like a planned style.
+It will also help your hair to grow evenly, so instead of looking messy during the uncomfortable stages, it looks like a planned style.

 Should Men See a Barber or a Stylist?